 This will reduce the occurence of unrealistic patterns emerging from the extension of complex models beyond the range of values they were trained on.
 It’s probably better than not clamping, but no reason to expect it’s particularly realistic.

-Multivariate Environmental Similarity Surfaces, Elith, Kearney, and Phillips (2010), provide a way to identify non-analog environments, and to quantify the extent to which they differ from environments in the training area.
+Multivariate Environmental Similarity Surfaces, Elith et al. (2010), provide a way to identify non-analog environments, and to quantify the extent to which they differ from environments in the training area.
 The functions

 ecospat::ecospat.mess can be used to calculate MESS values.
 MESS is typically applied in geographic space.